HuthTV/T6-EE-Timer/README.md

 On Die Rise, an upgraded SVU will be placed in each player's fridge.
 On Buried (solo), a TAR-21 MMS will be placed in the player's fridge.

 ## ✨ Persistent Upgrades and Bank
 Upon spawning, players will be awarded all persistent upgrades except Insta-Kill.
 The player's bank will also be set to the maximum amount.
-To change which upgrades are active, use the following boolean console DVARs to enable or disable specific upgrades or bank fill.
+To change which upgrades are active, use the following boolean console DVARs to enable or disable specific upgrades.

 ```
-full_bank
 pers_jugg
 pers_boarding
 pers_carpenter